whatisnuclear/website/reactor_history.md

 occurred.
 It became an important lesson to never put reactors into such a configuration.

 Analysis showed that the control rod was pulled with less than full force.
-Some have gone so far as to hypothesize a love triangle was involved, and that this accident was a murder-suicide by nuclear chain reaction.
+Some have gone so far as to hypothesize that a love triangle was involved, and that this accident was a murder-suicide by nuclear chain reaction.
+(This seems very unlikely).
 In any case, a cleanup ensued and the site is now barely noticeable as you drive through the Idaho sagebrush.

 Big Rock Point in Charlevoix, MI (critical on September 27, 1962) first conducted a 4.5 years AEC research program demonstrating [high power density